Select your language

 Perceived quality of life (QOL-1)

-• People living with chronic disease (RIZIV – INAMI status or self-declared) reported a lower health-related quality of life than those with no chronic disease.
-This observation was more marked in Wallonia and in Brussels compared to Flanders (2013 and 2018 figures).
+• People living with a chronic condition (based on self-declaration or RIZIV/INAMI status) reported a lower health-related quality of life than people with no chronic conditions.
+This trend was clearer in Wallonia and Brussels than in Flanders (in both 2013 and 2018).

 Statut Score BE Year Fla Wal Bru Source UE15